tissakhosla/demucs-gui/README.md

 - secure against SQL injection
     - hash the username too?

+- reset password/delete user and remake
+- email should go to signed in user
 - create new email address to handle all this
 - cron removal of uploaded tracks
 - cron removal of separated tracks once a week